JunnanShimizu/Matrix-Transformations/README.md

 # Matrix-Transformations
 Project 2 of CS252 - Mathematical Data Analysis and Visualization.
+The goal of this project is to give you practice using matrix multiplication to efficiently transform data (translation, scaling, and rotation).
+To that end, you'll develop the Transformation class as a child class of Analysis, from Project 1.
+You will do detective work: find the transformations that generate certain plots of Iris and uncover hidden letters in a 3D dataset.